yashrajsingh11/DSA_Practice/README.md

-# CP_Practice
+# DSA_Practice

-This repo contains my codes of Competitive Programming.
+This repo contains my codes of Data Structures and Algorithms.